sagemath/trac_to_gh/Issue 7145.md

 - Rauzy diagrams (oriented graph)
 - Strata of differentials

-There are different class of permuttations associated to iet, but all are constructed within a class factory:
+There are different class of permutations associated to iet, but all are constructed within a class factory:

 ```
-sage: p = PermutationIET('a b c d','d c b a')
+sage: p = iet.Permutation('a b c d','d c b a')
 sage: p
 a b c d
 d c b a